yh1198015532/inet/tutorials/fingerprint/doc/newevents_filtering.rst

   - so we dont use them
   - filter the module

-As a simplistic example, we will make changes to the Udp module's code; the changes add new events, but doesn't change the module's behavior.
-However, the fingerprints will change; we will filter out the Udp module from the fingerprint calculation to verify the model/the correctness of the model/that there was no change in the model.
+As a simplistic example, we will make changes to the Udp module's code; the changes add new events, but doesn't alter the module's behavior.
+However, the fingerprints will change; we will filter out the Udp module from the fingerprint calculation to verify the model.
 Here is the workflow:

 We run the fingerprint tests without taking the Udp module into account (the order of the quotes is important):